Preparing for Work Advice

 USEFUL LAW

-It is a criminal offence for
+It is a criminal offence for:

 To have a dog off lead by a road in a car park etc.

-To harm a service dog (so keep well away from them).
+To harm a service dog

-It is not illegal for…
+It is not illegal for:

 A dog to harm another dog but the owner of offending dog can be sued to pay the damages…

-Licenses & PSPO’s
+LICENCES & PSPO’s

 Chiswick, Gunnersbury, Stamford brook, Fryent way require no licence.